DeepGraphLearning/torchprotein-site/_pages/benchmark.md

 - **Task type** - Protein-wise Regression
 - **Dataset statistics** - #Train: 53,571 &nbsp; #Validation: 2,512 &nbsp; #Test: 12,851
 - **Evaluation metric** - Spearman's Rho on the test set (the higher, the better)
+- **Dataset splitting scheme** - Train & Validation: proteins from four rounds of experimental design; Test: top candidates with single mutations.
+- **Description** - Models are asked to predict the stability of proteins under natural environment.
+The prediction target is a real number indicating the experimental measurement of stability.

 | Rank |           Method            |   Test Spearman's Rho    | Reference |             External data              |   #Params   |           Hardware           |
 |:----:|:---------------------------:|:------------------------:|:---------:|:--------------------------------------:|:-----------:|:----------------------------:|